Hand Therapy Week

 Patient Education Resources

 Utilize our vast library of Patient Education Resources, which provide information on common diagnoses and the role a hand therapist plays in treatment.
-In 2018, we listened to your requests, and created a Carpal Tunnel Syndrome resource in Spanish.
-Be on the lookout for new resources (and translations) in 2019!
+Based on member requests, we've begun releasing Spanish translations of our most popular resources.
+Please check back for new resources and more translations soon!

 Share Your Story